namangt68/namangt68.github.io/_posts/2016-05-08-beaglebone-windows-10-install.markdown

 Add and exception to proxy settings from `Change proxy settings` and add **192.168.7.2** in exception box and click save.

+Connect the Beaglebone using usb cable.

-Now open your browser(Chrome/firefox) and go to address [http://192.168.7.2](http://192.168.7.2) and you will be shown beaglebone getting started guide.
+Now open your browser(Chrome/firefox) and go to address [http://192.168.7.2](http://192.168.7.2) and you will be shown beaglebone Getting started guide.

 Go to [http://192.168.7.2:3000](http://192.168.7.2:3000) to open Cloud9 IDE.